Coby Bell said The Game showed characters from different walks of life

 CBS Television Distribution

-Fictional worlds can be as diverse as possible; the only thing stopping them is the writers and production companies behind them.
-As viewers, we get tired of seeing the same fictional worlds on television and in movies.
+Fictional worlds can be diverse; the only limits are the writers and production companies behind them.
+As viewers, we get tired of seeing the same settings on television and in movies.

-There are a few shows that had a breakthrough, creating characters who came from all walks of life yet ended up in the same circle.
+A few shows had a breakthrough, creating characters from all walks of life who ended up in the same circle.
 Look at The Game, for example.
-The series did a great job of telling the stories of a diverse group of characters without "overdoing" it.
+The series did a great job telling the stories of a diverse group of characters without overdoing it.

-Tasha Mack was a teenage mom who didn't have a solid support system.
-However, she didn't let that prevent her from ensuring her son, Malik, followed his dreams.
-Malik got drafted to the San Deigo Sabers, signing a massive contract and earning the name "Mr. $40 Million."
-Tasha was his agent and earned a hefty income from all the sponsorships and deals she got for her son.
+Tasha Mack was a teenage mom without a strong support system.
+She didn't let that stop her from ensuring her son, Malik, followed his dreams.
+Malik was drafted to the San Diego Sabers, signing a massive contract and earning the name "Mr. $40 Million."
+Tasha was his agent and earned a hefty income from the sponsorships and deals she secured for him.

-Then you have Melanie Barnett, an aspiring doctor who didn't have to struggle.
-She grew up in a middle-class household with two pretty wealthy parents.
-And we can't forget about Kelly Pitts.
+Then there is Melanie Barnett, an aspiring doctor who didn't have to struggle.
+She grew up in a middle-class household with two wealthy parents.
+We can't forget Kelly Pitts.
 The wife of veteran wide receiver Jason Pitts didn't grow up in a lavish lifestyle.
 She had a trailer park upbringing and was a cheerleader for the Sabers, which is how she met her husband.

 Coby Bell, the actor who brought Jason to life, praised the show for its diverse characters.